Frankfurt airport staff widen strike plan

 "If the strike starts up again tomorrow, the situation will be as bad," head of network operations unit Brian Flynn told Reuters.

-Frankfurt airport is Europe's third-busiest after London-Heathrow and Paris Charles de Gaulle, with about 1,300 flight movements per day, more than half of them by German flagship carrier Lufthansa (LHAG.DE).
+Frankfurt airport is Europe's third-busiest after London-Heathrow and Paris Charles de Gaulle, with about 1,300 flight movements per day, more than half of them by German flagship carrier Lufthansa.

 Lufthansa has cancelled 89 flights to and from Frankfurt on Thursday, all of them within Europe, meaning long-haul passengers should escape severe disruption.

-Others, such as Air Berlin (AB1.DE), started making plans to reroute planes to Cologne/Bonn, about 140 kilometres away from Frankfurt, or to Hahn, 100 km from the city, which said it could accept both passengers and freight.
+Others, such as Air Berlin, started making plans to reroute planes to Cologne/Bonn, about 140 kilometres away from Frankfurt, or to Hahn, 100 km from the city, which said it could accept both passengers and freight.

 German train stations were meanwhile gearing up for an expected influx of passengers by bringing in extra staff, rail operator Deutsche Bahn said.